JB63134/bash_h/README.md

 📦 h — A Buggy (But Ambitious) Bash Command Analyzer

+h is very BASH specific, and Debian specific.
+Should work on Debian based distributions like Ubuntu, and Linux Mint.

 h is a shell-command introspection tool that tells you what a command really is.
 Instead of relying on multiple tools (type, which, command -V, declare, alias, etc.), h unifies all resolution logic into a single command analysis engine.

-Right now, h is very BASH V4.2+ specific, and very Debian based.

 🚀 Overview: Modern shells resolve commands through a layered chain: Alias → Function → Builtin → keyword → File in $PATH (Script / Binary).  h tries to walk this chain recursively, determining the true implementation of any command while providing relevent information and any available help.